-But what if you could substitute selling your kidney with your (not-so-old) iPhone 12 or iPhone 11 instead?
+But what if you could substitute selling your kidney with your (not-so-old) iPhone 13 and iPhone 12, or even the iPhone 11 instead?
 Whether it's on the second-hand market or via Apple's trade-in program, you can obviously shave a few hundred dollars off the MSRP to make it possible to bring home the latest iPhone model.

 Before doing so, you should also make sure you restore your iPhone to its factory settings, know how to sell it at the right price at the right time and the right place.
 It might sound a bit too much, but we will explain all of it to you and, above all, help you avoid being cheated.